technoon-org/technoon.org/lesson_1/tutorial.md

 * The output of `git diff` includes:
   * The path to each file that has changed
-  * Each contiguous "chunk" that has changed
+  * Each contiguous "hunk" that has changed
   * Red lines starting with `-` have been removed by your changes
   * Green lines starting with `+` have been added by your changes